cyverse-archive/Donkey/doc/endpoints/misc.md

 The username, bucket, and key in the URL should be URL encoded.

 The data that is retrieved comes from Riak.
 The bucket is a combination of the username and the bucket name, i.e. ipctest-testbuck.
+The content-type that is returned will be "application/octet-stream".

 Example: